Best Keyboard Apps for Android (2026): AI-Powered Typing Showdown

 Grammarly Keyboard: The Grammar Expert

 Grammarly Keyboard has established itself as the go-to option for those particularly concerned with writing correctly.
-In 2025, it's expanded beyond just grammar to offer more comprehensive writing assistance.
+In 2026, it's expanded beyond just grammar to offer more comprehensive writing assistance, including AI-powered content generation and advanced style recommendations.

 Key Features